sray3000/minor-project/README.md

    ```bash
    streamlit run streamlit_app.py
    ```
+**Note: If there are issues in loading the app, there might be an issue with the 'vectorizer1.pkl' file.
+We recommend to download the file from [here](https://drive.google.com/file/d/1rF1Zqorg1EbV57Zzh0oPdB8AKIX0Wb0O/view?usp=drive_link) and replace the original file, then re-run the app.**

 ## Usage
 Once the app is running, open the local server link (usually http://localhost:8501) in your browser.